 Essentially, this is an epic version of go karting where you get to roll down a mountain using momentum to reach high speeds.
 This activity is fun for and exhilarating for adults, but it’s also a safe and great option for kids.

 25. Try Jet Skiing or Water Skiing Queenstown

 Strap yourself into some skis and cling on as you get pulled by a boat, or take the reins yourself on a jet ski.
 This thrilling activity is an epic way to experience Queenstown from the water.

 26. Head Out in a Hydro Attack / Shark Submersible

 Queenstown’s the only place we’ve been where you can expect to see a giant robotic shark burst out of the water whilst eating a meal by the lake.

-Hydro Attack is a company in Queenstown offering NZ’s only experience to ride in a submersible shark.
+Hydro Attack is a company in Queenstown offering New Zealand’s only experience to ride in a submersible shark.
 Sadly, and unsurprisingly, you don’t get to take control of the shark.
-Instead, you get to ride in the cockpit for 15-minutes as the pilot takes you on a fast-paced tour of Lake Wakatipu within Queenstown’s city centre.
+Instead, you get to ride in the cockpit for 15-minutes as the pilot takes you on a fast-paced tour of Lake Wakatipu within Queenstown’s city center.

 Tickets cost around $109 here, which is steep for a short period of time, but bear in mind it’s a pretty unique experience which you won’t find anywhere else.

 Did we mention Queenstown is the adventure capital of New Zealand?
 Well, canyoning is possibly the most hardcore and extreme adventure activities in Queenstown.
 It doesn’t have the same rush as bungy jumping or skydiving, but with canyoning you are literally taking your life into your own hands.

 That’s exactly what makes canyoning so fun and rewarding.
 Scale cliffs, slide or abseil down waterfalls, swim in rivers and try ziplining – all in one half or full day activity.